-General Committee Information
+General Information for All Committees

 The Guild's goals are accomplished by the work of committees.

 The purpose of this document is to define the different types of committees and detail general guidelines for all committees, committee chairs, and committee work.